 Seen below is what remains of Grimston Road station.

-Sadly The bridge at Congham like many others around the country are getting filled in like
+Sadly now the bridge at Congham, like many others around the country, are getting filled in like

 Taken in July 2021